Is the glass half-empty or half-full?

 Final Words

-Thanks to decades of research, the scientific community can finally share with us the psychology of resilience.
-We can now understand and how anyone can come to possess it or lose it, and why being resilient is more crucial than being positive and optimistic.
+Thanks to decades of research, we can now understand how anyone can come to possess it or lose it, and why being resilient is more crucial than being positive and optimistic.

 It’s time we embrace the knowledge and show others how to build resilience.
 The first step is to see things as they truly are.
 Then start putting to practice the principles of resilience-building.